librairy/doc/architecture/event_bus.md

 ## Binding-Key
 An  exchange  is  bound  to  queues  through  binding-keys  composed  by  a  ***topic-key***  and  a  ***group-key***.
 Messages will be delivered to those queues bound to the exchange with a binding-key that matches  with the routing-key of the message.

-The topic-key is defined in the same way that the routingFkey, so it is also composed by two words  separated by one dot:
+The topic-key is defined in the same way that the routing-key, so it is also composed by two words separated by one dot: